samhermes/samhermes.github.io/_posts/2016-01-02-designing-for-every-moment.markdown

 layout: post
 title:  "Designing for every moment"
 date:   2016-01-02 12:00:00 -0600
-categories:
-excerpt: Responsive design is truly about each and every point in between the smallest supported viewport and the largest, which leaves a lot of possibilities.
 ---
 Responsive design is truly about each and every point in between the smallest supported viewport and the largest, which leaves a lot of possibilities.
 If truly designing for a fully responsive experience, you should give attention to the awkward moments of change.
 One of those moments is when an element comes into contact with the edge of the screen.